 Now that you’ve taken care of the internal storage on your phone, now you want to make sure that the outside is just as clean!
 Wipe down your lens, front and back, and make sure that your microphone is free of any dust or lint.
 Our phones live in our pockets and are covered in dust and fingerprints.
 It’s something that you might not think of, but when you go to edit, you will see that smudge messing up the view!

-Finding a good place to record is vital to making a good video.
+Finding a good place to record is a vital component to make a music video on your phone.
 You want to make sure that it is quiet and well lit.
 Placing yourself in front of a brightly lit window is a great way to have a flood of lighting wash over you and your background.
 Just remember to place your phone in between you and the window so that you are facing the window.
 Otherwise you will be backlit and look like an anonymous tipster on a crime show!

 Pro tip!
 If you are inside, make sure that you switch AC/Heating to “off” while recording.
 This will get rid of any hums or clunking noises as you are recording, giving you cleaner audio to work with.
 Just remember to flip it back on when you’re done!

-If you are filming a music video on location, the same principles apply.
+If you are filming music videos on location, the same principles apply.
 Thankfully, music videos allow you to get as creative as you like!
 So if you want to have a shot of your band backlit, go ahead!

 No matter what app you are filming for, make sure that the phone is steady and isn’t crooked or falling over.
 You can set this up on a stack of books, buy a tripod for a few bucks online, or get your friend who has the steadiest hands to hold while you get each shot.